vmmunoza/Get-Eth-Data/README.md

 **Step 4: Making Sense of the Data**
 - Each transaction object contains details like `from`, `to`, `value`, `gas`, etc.
 - `value` is listed in Wei.
 Use `web3.utils.fromWei` to convert it to Ether.
-- Analyze transaction patterns to understand network activity.
+- Analyze simple transaction patterns to understand network activity.
+You should test your knowledge by observing past data and ask simple questions; the total number of transactions in the last block, or the amount of gas spent in total during for transactions in the past 24 hrs.

 **Step 5: Continuously Monitor New Blocks**
 - Use Web3.js subscriptions to listen for new blocks: